p-ranav/tabulate/README.md

 Although word-wrapping is automatic, there is a simple override.
 Automatic word-wrapping is used only if the cell contents do not have any embedded newline `\n` characters.
 So, you can embed newline characters in the cell contents and enfore the word-wrapping manually.

+* The following table has 1 row and 2 columns.
+* The first column has automatic word-wrapping.
+* The second column uses the embedded newline characters in the cell contents - even though the second column has plenty of space (50 characters width), it uses user-provided newline characters to break into new lines and enfore the cell style.

 ```cpp
 #include <tabulate/table.hpp>
 using namespace tabulate;